The fit-out

 Iris Store + Studio fit out

 I started by wanting all out terracotta walls and ceilings.
 Apparently at the time I would mumble something about the space needing a womb-like ambiance.
 I wanted 'warm and cozy'.
 Take that how you please.
 Wonder Group, the studio I’d commissioned to help me design the space vetoed the full womb vibes but let me keep the terracotta to demarcate different zones.
-We also chilled out the depth of the colour by tapping a shade with slightly more peach from Aalto paint, who's products reflect light differently from your everyday, run of the mill Resene.
+We also chilled out the depth of the colour by tapping a shade with slightly more peach from Aalto paint, whose products reflect light differently from your everyday, run of the mill Resene.
 The result is a lightness to our retail area, with cozy feels in our brow bar and facial cabins.

 photo: Amy Schulz Photography